 The honest position

 - TTM is the AI half of the hybrid.
-An adaptive training plan for the 12 to 24-week build, tuned to your specific peak, that reshapes weekly from your Strava data.
+An adaptive training plan for the 12 to 24-week build, tuned to your specific peak, that reshapes weekly from your wearable data.

 - Ridge is our AI coach - a conversational layer that handles post-session check-ins, captures perceived effort the data cannot show, and keeps the plan honest about how you actually feel.
 Not a replacement for a human guide.